 Both conventional timeshares and the various long-term holiday schemes which have emerged over the years can involve a substantial long-term or permanent financial commitment.
 They also entail additional recurring costs (e.g. taxes, maintenance and insurance).

-were amended in 2008, giving you protection against unscrupulous traders when signing contracts for timeshares or long-term holiday schemes.
-They apply to contracts concluded as of 23 February 2011 (or later in some EU countries ).
+The most recent EU rules, give you protection against unscrupulous traders when signing contracts for timeshares or long-term holiday schemes.
+These rules apply to contracts concluded as of 23 February 2011 (or later in some EU countries).

 The rules also protect you when signing: